digitalcredit-io/whitepaper/WhitePaperv1.0.md

 **PLEASE NOTE: CRYPTOGRAPHIC TOKENS(Digital Credit, DGCT) REFERRED TO IN THIS WHITE PAPER REFER TO CRYPTOGRAPHIC TOKENS IN TWO VERSIONS: 1.
 CRYPTOGRAPHIC TOKENS ON A LAUNCHED BLOCKCHAIN BASED ON EOS.IO.
 2. ERC-20 COMPATIBLE CRYPTOGRAPHIC TOKENS ON A LAUNCHED BLOCKCHAIN BASED ON ETHEREUM.
 ERC-20 COMPATIBLE TOKENS(Digital Credit, DGCT) BEING DISTRIBUTED ON THE ETHEREUM BLOCKCHAIN WILL BE APPLICABLE TO A DIGITAL CREDIT SOLUTION THAT IS COMPATIBLE WITH ETHEREUM: ULTILIZE ETHEREUM TO IMPLEMENT TOKES AND SMART CONTRACTS, ULTILIZE DMVC TO IMPLEMENT OTHER DIGITAL CREDIT FEATURES.
 MORE DETAILS CAN BE FOUND IN THE [COMPATIBILITY](#compatibility) SECTION.**

+**PLEASE NOTE: IN ADDITION TO VERSIONS BASED ON EOS.IO AND ETHEREUM, DIGITAL CREDIT WILL LAUNCH A VERSION WITH NO CRYPTOCURRENCY AFTER THE OFFICIAL RELEASE USING ONLY DMVC TO IMPLEMENT DISTRIBUTED STORAGE BASED ON BLOCKCHAIN AND ENABLE TRANSACTION AND PAYMENT FUNCTIONS BY LEGAL CURRENCY (RMB, USD).
+FOR DETAILS, PLEASE SEE: [COMPATIBILITY](#compatibility) SECTION.**

 Copyright © 2018 [digitalcredit.io](http://digitalcredit.io)

-**DISCLAIMER:** This Digital Credit White Paper v1.0 is for information purposes only. digitalcredit.io does not guarantee the accuracy of or the conclusions reached in this white paper, and this white paper is provided “as is”. digitalcredit.io does not make and expressly disclaims all representations and warranties, express, implied, statutory or otherwise, whatsoever, including, but not limited to: (i) warranties of merchantability, fitness for a particular purpose, suitability, usage, title or noninfringement; (ii) that the contents of this white paper are free from error; and (iii) that such contents will not infringe third-party rights. digitalcredit.io and its affiliates shall have no liability for damages of any kind arising out of the use, reference to, or reliance on this white paper or any of the content contained herein, even if advised of the possibility of such damages.
+**DISCLAIMER:** This Digital Credit White Paper v1.1 is for information purposes only. digitalcredit.io does not guarantee the accuracy of or the conclusions reached in this white paper, and this white paper is provided “as is”. digitalcredit.io does not make and expressly disclaims all representations and warranties, express, implied, statutory or otherwise, whatsoever, including, but not limited to: (i) warranties of merchantability, fitness for a particular purpose, suitability, usage, title or noninfringement; (ii) that the contents of this white paper are free from error; and (iii) that such contents will not infringe third-party rights. digitalcredit.io and its affiliates shall have no liability for damages of any kind arising out of the use, reference to, or reliance on this white paper or any of the content contained herein, even if advised of the possibility of such damages.
 In no event will digitalcredit.io or its affiliates be liable to any person or entity for any damages, losses, liabilities, costs or expenses of any kind, whether direct or indirect, consequential, compensatory, incidental, actual, exemplary, punitive or special for the use of, reference to, or reliance on this white paper or any of the content contained herein, including, without limitation, any loss of business, revenues, profits, data, use, goodwill or other intangible losses.

 <!-- MarkdownTOC depth=4 autolink=true bracket=round list_bullets="-*+" -->